kondo2024/sm_online_utils/README.md

 Online data monitor for checking rawdata during beam time.

 ### usage
-1. Add include path of smconverterlib and load libsmconverter.so in root.
+1. Add include path of lib/smconverterlib and load lib/smconverter/libsmconverter.so in rootlogon.C.
 2. ROOT[0] .L OnlineMonitor.cc+g
 3. ROOT[1] OnlineMonitor *mon = new OnlineMonitor()
    // for online data, input ridf file name for offline analysis
 4. ROOT[2] mon->Run()

-click the canvas and press any key, then analysis is paused and several commands will be available.
+click the canvas and press any key, then analysis is paused and several keyboard commands will be available.
+Ctrl+c stops OnlineMonitor.

 - - -